(Read about our ratings)

 The memory foam pads on the Matrix Cinema ANCs’ earpieces are soft and just big enough to accommodate large earlobes; they remind me of the feel of Bose’s QC35 II headphones, which get rave reviews for comfort.
 The controls can be a little confusing -- the switch labeled On/Off controls the noise canceling, and a button with the MEE logo is what you use to turn the headphones on and off.
 There’s also a tiny volume up/down rocker, plus a big, easy-to-find switch to select the sound mode.
 In terms of comfort and ease of use, we couldn’t find anything significant to complain about.

 When we did the original testing for this review, I didn’t realize that CinemaEAR could be bypassed.
 We focused on Dynamic Music mode for most of this evaluation, because it’s the CinemaEAR mode that sounds good for normal musical listening.
-The Clear Voice and Clear Voice Plus modes introduce two levels of midrange boost that help voices stand out; they’re probably great if your hearing is impaired, but if your hearing is fairly close to normal, you probably won’t need them.
+The Clear Voice and Clear Voice Plus modes introduce two levels of midrange boost that help voices stand out; they’re probably great if your hearing is impaired, but if your hearing is fairly close to normal, you likely won’t need them.
 The Bass Boost mode sounds soft and very boomy; it gave me flashbacks to the late-’00s craze for crazily bassy headphones endorsed by (and supposedly tuned by) hip-hop artists.

 The Dynamic Music mode sounds as advertised.
 The bass and treble are a little hyped-up, but not extremely so.
-For example, when I listened to “Take a Pebble” from Emerson, Lake & Palmer’s Welcome Back, My Friends, to the Show That Never Ends (320kbps Ogg Vorbis, Rhino/Spotify), Carl Palmer’s cymbals and Greg Lake’s bass guitar sounded a little pumped-up, but didn’t seem to obscure Lake’s voice or Keith Emerson’s piano.
+For example, when I listened to “Take a Pebble” from Emerson, Lake & Palmer’s Welcome Back, My Friends, to the Show That Never Ends (320kbps Ogg Vorbis, Rhino/Spotify), Carl Palmer’s cymbals and Greg Lake’s bass guitar sounded a little pumped up, but didn’t seem to obscure Lake’s voice or Keith Emerson’s piano.

 We focused on using the Matrix Cinema ANCs with the noise canceling on.
 MEE Audio offers a non-noise-canceling version, the Matrix Cinema ($119.99), so anyone who spends $30 extra for the Matrix Cinema ANCs’ noise canceling is likely to use that feature most of the time.

 Somewhat surprisingly, where the Matrix Cinema ANCs’ tuning in Dynamic Music mode works best for me is in cinema -- i.e., movie soundtracks.
 The Dynamic Music mode’s extra bass kick gives an effect similar to turning the subwoofer in a home theater up by 3 or 4dB (which a lot of home-theater enthusiasts do), and the elevated treble tended to heighten the feeling of ambience and also made voices a little easier to understand.
-For me, this tuning worked as well on action movies such as Star Trek as it did on non-action movies such as the Lady Gaga/Bradley Cooper version of A Star Is Born.
+For me, this tuning worked as well on action movies such as Star Trek as it did on non-action movies such as the Lady Gaga / Bradley Cooper version of A Star Is Born.
 And the fact that the latency was negligible -- delaying the audio by only about one frame relative to the video, according to my measurements -- made the experience similar to what I’ve had from Sennheiser’s non-Bluetooth wireless headphones designed specifically for movies.

 Note, though, that achieving this negligible latency requires the use of a Bluetooth transmitter that, like the Matrix Cinema ANCs, is equipped with aptX Low Latency.
 I used MEE Audio’s Connect ($59.99), which worked great, and which connects to your TV (or whatever) through a 3.5mm stereo analog input or a TosLink optical digital input.
-What I’d really like to see, though, is TVs equipped with aptX Low Latency, which would allow the Matrix Cinema ANCs and other aptX LL headphones to connect directly with no wiring or extra transmitter required.
+What I’d really like to see, though, are TVs equipped with aptX Low Latency, which would allow the Matrix Cinema ANCs and other aptX LL headphones to connect directly with no wiring or extra transmitter required.
 In my opinion, this would be a far more useful and desirable TV feature than 4K or 8K or whatever K they’re pushing these days.

 I wanted to see what the Dynamic Music mode’s extra little bit of bass would do for some fairly ordinary music, so I put on “Ace of Aces” by the Fearless Flyers, a hyper-funky offshoot of the band Vulfpeck (from The Fearless Flyers, 256kbps MP3, Vulf Records).
 Joe Dart’s Fender Jazz Bass definitely sounded fatter than I’m used to hearing, but that might actually have added a little more groove to the groove.
 Drummer Nate Smith’s high-hat clearly took a more prominent place in the mix than I’m used to hearing with this tune; it sounded much the way a good, flat-response set of speakers do when you turn the treble up about 3dB on your stereo (provided, of course, that your stereo has tone controls).